Emily-Landers/reading-notes/301/class6.md

 # NODE.JS

 - What is node.js?
-    - Node.js® is a JavaScript runtime built on Chrome’s V8 JavaScript engine.
+    - Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
-- In your own words, what is Chrome’s V8 JavaScript Engine?
+- In your own words, what is Chrome's V8 JavaScript Engine?
     - its an open source JavaScript engine that runs in chrome that gathers all your JS code from your local machine and can execute it.
 - What does it mean that node is a JavaScript runtime?
     - we can execute JS on our computers